What Kind of Damage Is Caused by Lightning and Storms?

 Emergency Restoration from Lightning and Storm Damage

-Water damage calls for the services of a professional water damage restoration company, like ServiceMaster Restoration of Tri-Cities.
+Water damage calls for the services of a professional water damage restoration company.
 Certified technicians use advanced equipment to thoroughly dry water damaged goods as well as the property that houses them.
-The specialists at ServiceMaster of Lancaster County also determine the source of the water damage and take immediate steps to fix it.
+Specialists also determine the source of the water damage and take immediate steps to fix it.

 Swift action is key when you notice water damage in your property.
 Damage can progress into surrounding areas, contributing to extensive cleanup and a costlier repair.
-You can also trust Lincoln, Nebraska’s most reputable water damage restoration service, ServiceMaster of Lancaster County, to quickly return the premises of your property to its original, pre-water damaged condition.
+You can also trust reputable water damage restoration services to quickly return the premises of your property to its original, pre-water damaged condition.
 Team members are available 24 hours a day to take your emergency call.